gouef/validator/docs/Validators.md

 - `GreaterThen`: Ensures the value is greater. (support int, float)
 - `LessOrEqual`: Ensures the value is less or equal. (support int, float)
 - `LessThen`: Ensures the value is less then. (support int, float)
+- `IsEven`: Ensures the value is an even integer.
+- `IsOdd`: Ensures the value is an odd integer.
+- `IsMultipleOf`: Ensures the value is a multiple of a specif
 - `Options`: Ensures the value is within a defined array. ([Example](#options))
 - `ArrayOptions`: Ensures the values (array) is within a defined array. ([Example](#arrayoptions))
 - `Required`: Ensures the value is not blank or `nil`.